paulingalls/versey-ai/README.md

     pipenv run python ./server.py
     ```

+2. Wait till it says the server is ready (this could take a little time while it downloads the model files)
-2. Open a browser and navigate to `http://localhost:8080` to interact with the LLM via the WebRTC interface.
+3. Open a browser and navigate to `http://localhost:8080` to interact with the LLM via the WebRTC interface.
+4. Click the start button
+5. Wait until it says `-open` in the data channel (this could take a bit the first time as it downloads the models)
+6. Start talking

 ## Contributing